snowxzf/MAT292_Project/README.md

 **Example Data Interpretation:** For example:
 MASE (0.97): Indicates a very strong predictive fit on the unseen test data.TCT (1330.0): Shows that this specific simulation did not reach a stable plateau within the clinical window (often signifying active late-stage growth).StrongError (2523|2325|...|1915): Shows a steady decrease in error as the time step is refined from $0.8$ down to $0.05$, proving numerical stability.
-## Final Comparative Analysis
-These scripts consolidate numerical results with Neural ODE outputs to generate the formal paper-style visualizations and tables used in the report.

-1. comparison_metrics.py: Generates comparative box plots for MASE, $\chi^2$, NSE, and KGE.
-2. comparison_conv.py: Generates Strong/Weak error and Trajectory Convergence Time (TCT) comparisons.

 ## How to Use
 1. Prepare DataPlace your tumour_data.csv in the root directory.Ensure your Neural ODE results are saved in a directory named neuralstats/ (specifically neuralstats/test_stats.txt).